BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   SMG kill count, and set the target to one higher than that current stat from my save.
 No plans to make this into a full mod, but if anyone else is interested, this is how you'd do it.
+- `hatsoff_weapon.txt` - Just a joke mod.
+During the intro to Bounty of Blood, a character named Old Pete starts making another character dance by shooting at his feet.
+This changes his Jakobs gun into the Backburner, instead, for a laugh.

 ## Deprecated/Testing Mods